Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Orange Poland dominates the fixed broadband market although regulatory measures have improved wholesale market access.
-As a result the incumbent’s market share of the DSL sector has fallen to about 78%, while its overall share (including mobile broadband connections) accounts for about a third of the market.
+Consequently, the incumbent’s market share of the DSL sector has fallen, while its overall share (including mobile broadband connections) accounts for about a third of the market.

 This report profiles Poland’s fixed broadband market, including a review of the key market players, statistics and technology platforms, and an assessment of recent market developments.
-It also includes subscriber forecasts to 2023.
+It also includes subscriber forecasts to 2025.

 UPC Poland, Orange Poland (Telekomunikacja Polska), Netia, Aster, Multimedia Polska, Vectra, Telefonia Dialog, Polkomtel.